What to do when you get sued for credit card debt

 What is a court summons for credit card debt

-A lawsuit summons notifies you when you are being sued, and in this case, for credit card debt.
+A court summons for a lawsuit notifies you when you are being sued — in this case, for credit card debt.
 The nature of a debt collection lawsuit will vary depending on the state in which you reside.
-However, once a attorney files a complaint in state civil court, you’ll receive a summons that will include the following:
+However, once an attorney files a complaint in state civil court, you’ll receive a summons that will include the following:

 How to respond to a court summons for credit card debt

-Getting a court summons for credit card debt can be nerve-wracking, but be sure to stay calm.
+Getting a court summons for credit card debt can be nerve-wracking, but stay calm.
 Knowing how to deal with debt collectors can help you manage your anxiety and might even help you beat your debt collector in court.

 Here’s how to respond when you are sued for credit card debt: